 SEPTEMBER 24th 2000 - Newark Air Museum formally dedicated the RAF Winthorpe Memorial on the 60th Anniversary of the RAF Station.
 The memorial features part of a propeller hub of a MK 111 Short Stirling, EF186 from No. 1661 HCU, which was then based at RAF Winthorpe.
-The aircraft crashed out of control at Breeder Hills near Grantham, Lincolnshire on December 4th 1944, after entering cumulus nimbus cloud while practicing recovery from unusual flight altitudes.
+The aircraft crashed out of control at Breeder Hills near Grantham, Lincolnshire on December 4th 1944, after entering cumulonimbus cloud while practicing recovery from unusual flight attitudes.
 The Stirling was carrying a crew of nine and there were no survivors.

 2005 - The former RAF Station is home to:-

 Newark and Nottinghamshire Agricultural Society - Newark and Nottinghamshire Gliding Club Ltd. - Newark Indoor Bowls Centre - Newark Golf Centre, Driving Range - Newark Motor Auctions - Newark Air Museum Ltd. - Safe Start Driving Centre - Go Kart Express - Master Care Warehouse - Some is still farmed.